-- Regular meetings are held to evaluate the previous week and to plan the following week. - EYFS meetings are held at least termly to discuss planning, progression, resources, current issues and share information from training courses. - All Teaching Assistants and Pre-School Assistants have access to daily/weekly plans. - The Early Years Foundation Stage Leader and Pre-School Manager meet regularly with the Headteacher to discuss all aspects of the EYFS. - Members of the EYFS team attend relevant training in order to keep up to date with new developments.
+- Regular meetings are held to evaluate the previous week and to plan the following week. - EYFS meetings are held at least termly to discuss planning, progression, resources, current issues and share information from training courses. - All teaching assistants have access to daily/weekly plans. - The Early Years Foundation Stage Leader meets regularly with the Headteacher to discuss all aspects of the EYFS. - Members of the EYFS team attend relevant training in order to keep up to date with new developments.
 The EYFS teacher attends annual moderation meetings.